besquea12/technical-writing-portfolio/README.md

-I am a Tehnical Writer speciallizing in Saas documentation and Mardown-based workflows.
+I am a Tehnical Writer speciallizing in Saas documentation and Markdown-based workflows.